 Assertiveness for Givers 101

-One trick is to remember your time, your energy and financial resources belong, first and foremost, to the people who genuinely love you.
+One trick is to remember your time, your energy, and your financial resources belong, first and foremost, to the people who genuinely love you.

-The ultimate recommendation is, in the first instance, we should extend kindness and generosity to most people most of the time.
+The ultimate recommendation is that giving is our best ‘default’ setting—we should extend kindness and generosity to most people most of the time.
 Giving promotes happiness and promotes win-win outcomes.
-Giving is our best ‘default’ setting.

 - Dunn.
 L., Aknin.
 L., Norton.
 M.,(2008).
 Spending Money on Others Promotes Happiness.
 Science, March 21.